dmf24/slackbotmaker/README.md

 # slackbotmaker
-Trivial, barebones framework for slackbot rtm client.
-WIP use at your own risk
+Trivial, barebones framework for slackbot rtm client in python.
+WIP use at your own risk.
+Uses `slackclient` library.

 It's one python file, `slackbotmaker.py` the rest are examples.